Dear readers of ADxS.org, please forgive the disruption.

 DHEA - dehydroepiandrosterone or prasterone (INN) - is the most common steroid hormone in humans.

 DHEA is the precursor for both male (androgens) and female (estrogens) sex hormones.
-The effect of DHEA is markedly gender-specific.
+The effect of DHEA is very gender-specific.

-DHEA and cortisol are both predominantly produced in the adrenal cortex:1
+DHEA and cortisol are both mainly produced in the adrenal cortex:1

 • DHEA: